-Revision by: Eva Zetterberg (Malmö)
+Revision by: Eva Zetterberg (Malmö) and Pål Andre Holme (Oslo)

-• APCC and recombinant activated factor VII (rFVIIa) (NovoSeven® are the treatment of choice in patients with if the inhibitor level exceeds 5 BU/mL.
-For dosage see Table 3.
+• APCC and recombinant activated factor VII (rFVIIa, NovoSeven®) are the treatment of choice in patients where the inhibitor level exceeds 5 BU/mL.
+For dosage see Table 3 and Table 4.